 The school excels at technology and most years it competes in First Lego League, a competition that challenges children in developing STEM skills and gets them thinking like scientists and engineers.
 The RSM team – called Razor Sharp Minds – has won the regional championships multiple times.

 Three mornings a week at Green Shoots is £1,140 per term, and five mornings in the Kindergarten is £1,900 a term.
 Reception, Year 1 and Year 2 is £4,120 a term, and Years 3-6 is £5,100 per term – and from Reception upwards this includes lunch.
 There are discounts for siblings who are at Reigate St Mary’s or Reigate Grammar.

 Parents choose RSM for the high quality of teaching, the warmth of their pastoral care and the excellent grounds and facilities.
 The fact it’s that most kids progress from RSM to the highly successful and selective senior school, Reigate Grammar School, is also a huge draw.

 THE MUDDY VERDICT

 Good for: Families looking for a supportive, friendly school with a caring family feel that does well on the academics without being a hothouse.

 Not for: It’s a town centre location, and while this is a big plus for some families, it may not suit everyone.

 Dare to disagree?
-There’s a Working Open Morning on Wed 20 Nov.
+There is an open mornings on Wed 12 Feb, with focus on Year 3 entry in Sept 2020, and a general open morning Wed 11 March.
 Alternatively you can book a private tour of the school at any time.

 Reigate St Mary’s School, Chart Lane, Reigate, Surrey, RH2 7RN.
 Tel: 01737 244880. reigatestmarys.org